Iftakharpy/wolt-2024-internship-pre-assignment/README.md

 docker compose up --build
 ```

+To see the docs of the api endpoints, open your browser and go to `http://localhost:80/docs`.

 To stop the project, press `Ctrl + C` in the terminal and then run the following command:

 ```bash